 After completing the courses, applicants had to pass a final exam.
 The final included 100 questions and students got two hours to complete it.
 The CASL courses required approximately 50 to 70 hours of study each.
 The time to complete the entire curriculum typically ranged from 15 to 24 hours.
 The combined cost of the five courses was approximately $3,000.

 Although the college does not offer the CASL any longer, certificate holders are still required to meet to keep their certificate active.
-One requirement is for 15 hours of continuing education every two years.
-In addition, every year the college requires legacy certificate holders to complete an ethics questionnaire.
-They also have to pay an annual fee of $125.
+One requirement is for 30 hours every two years, including one hour of ethics continuing education.

 CASL Certificate Holder Jobs